 Regularly review your risk assessment to make sure it remains up to date and reflects any changes that may have happened.
 For example, if you change the layout of your rooms or how you use each room.
-If there are any changes to how your premises is used, you must tell the Fire Brigade's fire safety officer (FSO) who deals with your borough or district on tel: 01737 242444.

 Useful resources and websites